 How do I apply for a loan?

 You can apply through any existing SBA 7(a) lender or participating institution.
 The SBA works with about 1,800 local lenders to provide small business loans.
 Reach out to your local SBA Lender to learn more about applying for a paycheck protection loan.
-If you’d like to get a headstart on applying for your loan, here’s a sample application form.
+Here’s the revised application form.

 When you apply for a loan, you have to make a good-faith certification that the current economic conditions justify the loan request so you can support ongoing operations.
 You must also acknowledge that you will use the funds to retain your employees and maintain payroll or make mortgage, lease, and utility payments.
-Finally, you have to certify that you don’t have an application already pending for this type of loan or have already received such a loan.
+Finally, you have to certify that you don’t have an application currently pending for this type of loan, and you haven’t already received a PPP loan.

 Eligible nonpayroll costs include:

-- Payments of interest on any mortgage obligations
+- Payments of interest on any business mortgage obligations

 - Rent, including rent payments under a lease agreement